Lessons we can learn from Sir Alex Ferguson

 The Technical Check list

 Movement efficiency is the name of the game….in the gym this is easy to measure: the ability to perform movements such as a squat through a full range of motion under control.
-As you can see below at APA we focus on a holistic athletic programme which includes development of the 5 S’s (suppleness, skill, speed, strength and and stamina).
+As you can see below, at APA we focus on a holistic athletic programme which includes development of the 5 S’s (suppleness, skill, speed, strength and and stamina).

 We define skill as those athletic qualities that enable you to move most efficiently so your muscles can function the way they are supposed to.
 We break skills down into: